sapienfrom2000s/photolab/DEVLOG.md

 luck.
 I made a test app just to check action text yesterday.
 In that test app too, it's not showing.I was happy that my work is done in the backend.
 Oh man!

+### Day 5.5

+Fixed.
+The problem was adblocker blocking js.
+GPT gave me the clue.
+Re covered most of what was lost.